Daudr/daudr-blog/content/blog/create-gatsby-plugin/index.md

 ---
 title: "How to Create your first GatsbyJS Plugin"
-description: There's a new (proposed) web standard about advertising on the web.
-It's called Web Monetization, let's see what's all about.
+description: In the latest article I introduced the new (proposed) web standard per Web Monetization.
+In this new article we'll se how we can create a simple GatsbyJS Plugin to inject the Web Monetization Meta Tag using the SSR APIs.
 tags: ["gatsbyjs", "plugin", "web monetization", "guide", "code"]
 keywords: ["gatsbyjs", "plugin", "web monetization", "guide", "code"]
 cover_image: https://images.unsplash.com/photo-1494059980473-813e73ee784b?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1049&q=80